-Distracted Texting Driver Crash Injury Attorneys
+Distracted Driver Injury Table of Contents

 Multitasking has become a very common activity in the modern age, especially with all of the technological advances that have made it so much easier to perform several tasks at once.
 Because of this, people have gotten overly comfortable with this practice, and it's caused them to exhibit dangerous driving behavior.